-• Cost of prescription drugs
+• Cost of prescription drugs (including many recommended shots or vaccines)

-Part D plans are run by private insurance companies that follow rules set by Medicare.
+Plans that offer Medicare drug coverage are run by private insurance companies that follow rules set by Medicare.

-Your Medicare options
+Your Medicare coverage options

 When you first enroll in Medicare and during certain times of the year, you can choose how you get your Medicare coverage.
 There are 2 main ways to get Medicare.